-- Relapsed renal cell carcinoma: - A Phase 2 randomized, controlled, company-sponsored trial is being conducted comparing CRLX101 administered in combination with Avastin to investigator's choice of standard of care in patients with RCC who have received two or three prior lines of therapy.
-We refer to this clinical trial as the RCC Trial. - A Phase 1b/2 single-arm IST of CRLX101 in combination with Avastin. - Relapsed ovarian cancer: - A Phase 1b single-arm company-sponsored trial of CRLX101 in combination with weekly paclitaxel in patients with relapsed ovarian cancer conducted in collaboration with the GOG Foundation, Inc. - A Phase 2 single-arm IST of CRLX101 as monotherapy and in combination with Avastin in patients with relapsed ovarian cancer. - Neoadjuvant rectal cancer: - A Phase 1b/2 single-arm IST of CRLX101 in combination with chemoradiotherapy in patients with non-metastatic rectal cancer.
+- · Relapsed RCC: - We are conducting a Phase 2 randomized, controlled, company-sponsored trial comparing CRLX101 administered in combination with Avastin to investigator's choice of standard of care in patients with RCC who have received two or three prior lines of therapy. - Relapsed ovarian cancer: - We are conducting a Phase 1b/2 company-sponsored trial of CRLX101 in combination with weekly paclitaxel in patients with relapsed ovarian cancer in collaboration with the GOG. - We are also conducting a Phase 2 single-arm IST of CRLX101 as monotherapy and in combination with Avastin in patients with relapsed ovarian cancer at Massachusetts General Hospital and affiliated Harvard University teaching hospitals.